kabirt7/eShop/README.md

 - Home Page with a grid of products, carousel of featured products and product pages with id param
 - Firestore Database containing info about quantity, variants etc

-## Known Problems

-- Home needs to use a reusable Carousel
-- Overall styling upgrade.
-Doesn’t look sleek at all.
-Colors I'm happy with though.
-- Favourite Button on cart page submitting.
-Need to fix and add this functionality to the product page.
-- Need to add Product bios

-## Carousel Fix

-- my current implementation of the Carousel on the Home Page is broken.
-Re rendering the image based on the index instead of pre-loading them all and scrolling through is not a good isea
-- I will fix in future but I'm more focused on learning from this in future projects for the moment.

 ## Features

 - Functional cart with Firestorm-specific logic